gl-inet/docs3.x/docs/specification/gl-ar300m/index.md

 ####Method 1: set boot count

-The router will always try to boot into the nand firmware.
-But if it fails for 3 times it will try to boot into the nor firmware.
-If you want to boot into the nor firmware, you can tell the router that it failed to boot for 3 times already by setting the uboot env.
+The router will always try to boot into the NAND firmware.
+But if it fails for 3 times it will try to boot into the NOR firmware.
+If you want to boot into the NOR firmware, you can tell the router that it failed to boot for 3 times already by setting the uboot env.
 To do so, you can use the following command in a SSH terminal.

 ```
 $ fw_printenv